Felikin/Software-Defects-Detection-XGBoost/README.md

 ## Project Description

 In this project, I have worked on a Kaggle binary classification contest from the [2023 edition of Kaggle's Playground Series](https://www.kaggle.com/competitions/playground-series-s3e23/overview).
 The main goal is predict defects in C programs given various attributes about the code.

 XGBoost model was choosen based on the AUC ROC curve criteria.
-You can check tunning parameters, cross-validation, EDA and other models explored in this [notebook](/notebook.ipynb).
+You can check tunning parameters, cross-validation, EDA and other models explored on this [notebook](/notebook.ipynb).

 ## Dataset